jtvandijk/pg-polygon-merge-repo/README.md

     # Execute
     fn_merge_pg_polygons server 8080 database username public polygons new_polygons gid geom centroid population 750

+#### Output
+The final output is a new table table in your Postgres/PostGIS database that contains the merged polygons, all of which will have at least the mimimum value for the variable of interest that was specified.

 #### Dependencies
 * __psql__
 * __awk__